Sensation of Menses (Hargashah)

 - She feels liquid flowing.

-The third type is complex; halachic authorities differ in their understanding of the precise nature of this sensation and how it differs from the external dampness that many women experience with their natural secretions.
-Our position is that a sensation of liquid exiting the body is not a hargashah, while a sensation of liquid flowing within the vagina is a hargashah.
+The third type is complex.
+It is not the feeling of external dampness that many women experience with natural vaginal secretions.
+Halachic authorities disagree regarding the precise nature of this sensation.
+We follow the position that a sensation of liquid exiting the body is not a hargashah, while a sensation of liquid flowing within the vagina is a hargashah.

-In certain circumstances, when a woman brings about other strong sensations in the genital area, there is concern that she may in fact have had a hargashah but overlooked it or attributed it to the other sensations.
-These circumstances include:
+In certain circumstances, when a woman experiences other strong sensations in the genital area, there is concern that she may in fact have had a hargashah but overlooked it or mistakenly attributed it to the other sensations.
+These circumstances include blood of a niddah color found after:

 - Sexual intercourse.